Researched & written by Sarah (Sallie) Burns Atkins

 The DNA mutations of both women are exactly the same.

 No researcher has ever claimed that Keziah Adkins was Native American or that her mother was anyone other than Parker Adkins’s wife, Mary.
-The DNA results of Audalene Starr and Jeane Chaffin could not possibly match exactly if Charity and Keziah Adkins had been half-sisters with different mothers.
+The DNA results of Audalene Starr and Keziah Adkins’s direct female descendant could not possibly match exactly if Charity and Keziah Adkins had been half-sisters with different mothers.
 There is no reason to believe they belonged to anyone other than Parker and his wife, Mary.

 The historical facts also do not support the story that Parker Adkins had children by anyone other than his wife.
+The fact that Chief Cornstalk became friendly to the settlers after the Battle of Point Pleasant is irrelevant to the Blue Sky story since both Littleberry and Charity were born well before that time.
 The historical facts, although important, are secondary to the DNA results but they do reinforce what DNA has proved.